Done right, product onboarding can do wonders for your SaaS company.

 TL;DR: A product onboarding process allows new users to accomplish their goals as soon as possible.
 It is a focused experience that guides users to accomplish their objectives.

 An effective onboarding process shows new customers where to start, how to get started, and what to do next.
 It fast-tracks learning and product adoption by helping users complete objectives within the platform.
+You can use basic digital adoption software to do this.

 This often pertains to initial setup tasks, like changing the settings or creating a project; it depends on what the users want to accomplish with the product.